-For SAN type 1-O, the modulated carrier frequency of each carrier configured by the SAN shall be accurate to within 0.05 ppm observed over 1 ms.
+For SAN type 1-O operating below 10GHz, the modulated carrier frequency of each carrier configured by the SAN shall be accurate to within 0.05 ppm observed over 1 ms.

 The frequency error requirement for NB-IoT are specified in TS 36.108 [17] clause 9.6.1.2.

+9.6.1.2a Minimum requirement for SAN type 1-O operating above 10GHz

+For SAN type 1-O operating above 10GHz, the modulated carrier frequency of each carrier configured by the SAN shall be accurate to within 0.05 ppm observed over 1 ms.

 9.6.1.3 Minimum requirement for SAN type 2-O